 New Music Festival (Harrisburgh, PA)

-Nightingale Bar (New York, NY)
+Nightingale Bar CMJ Conference (New York, NY)

 Northeastern Middle School (York, PA)